nika-karsanova/aberforward-roboworm/README.md

 This piece of software has been thoroughly tested manually, but some bugs may still remain.
 No additions to the software, however, are planned at this time.

+A tutorial for the software can be found at the following [link](https://youtu.be/7Hk8JZt_Oag).

 ## References ##

 Icon - [Worm icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/worm)